copych/AcidBox/README.md

 [demo2.mp3](https://github.com/copych/AcidBox/blob/main/media/acidjukebox2.mp3?raw=true)

 # To build the thing
-You will need an ESP32 with PSRAM (ESP32 WROVER module).
-Preferrable an external DAC, like PCM5102.
+Ideally, you need an ESP32 with PSRAM (ESP32 WROVER module).
+Also an external DAC, like PCM5102 is highly preferrable.

 <b>ATTENTION!
 PSRAM handling requires up-to-date Arduino ESP32 core.
 Of what I tested, versions 2.0.4, 2.0.5, 2.0.6 are working, 2.0.0 is not</b>